Other

 I often wonder, in times of reflection on a long career as an educator if those who make the big decisions about curriculum, staffing, organization, policy and yes funding, have actually learned anything from the experiences of the past 50 years.
 My gut feeling is not really.
 Have these people no shame in simply declaring the latest "research" proves one thing works so much better than what it is intended to replace?
 To a large extent, every educational research study could end with the simple declarative sentence, "It all depends."
 And therein lies the rub.

-It is now approaching the end of 2012.
-The economic crisis in which the world is immersed is improving in some countries and becoming worse in others.
+It is now the beginning of 2018.
+The economic crisis in which the world was immersed in 2008 has, for all practical purposes ended.
+In that interval, the United States has seen the election of its first black president, followed by the election of its first totally unqualified president.
+The current Secretary of the US Department of Education is without any actual administrative educational experience, and worse, seems rather hostile to the concept of public education.
 Perhaps really hard choices will have to be made about "value," especially in our education expenditures.
 In my rather long career, I saw unfathomable waste of money, due to the way institutions are funded, and the entrenched systems that perpetuate the resistance to change and economy.
 Of course, when tax supported education had a seemingly endless source of funding, everything was on the table.
 Now, even the table is in jeopardy.
 Read on.

 The idea of the relationship between the supply of a service or product and its price and demand has always interested me.
 For centuries economists have sought to explain this dynamic relationship, giving rise to a variety of schools of thought and models that claim to predict what will happen when one of the variables changes.
 There are the so-called "supply side" enthusiasts, proponents of Arthur Laffler inventor of the "Laffer Curve."
 They ushered in their ideas with the election of Ronald Reagan in 1980.
 It really didn't work very well, but millions of people were convinced it was the right track.
 This is just a little background to say a few things about vouchers and the charter school movement.
 Point one: quality education services (meaning excellent teachers, good curricula, and concomitant facilities) are not in abundant supply.
 Repeat, they are not in abundant supply.
 The notion of giving "poor kids" or kids from poorly performing schools a voucher that they can take to some other (read private or religious) school ) and thereby get a quality education is crazy.
 Just think for a moment about it and you have to see that point.